Registered Disability Savings Plan

 A beneficiary with a life expectancy of five years or less will be allowed annual RDSP withdrawals of up to $10,000 in taxable plan savings, as well as a pro-rated amount of plan contributions, without having to repay the grants or bonds paid into the plan in the preceding 10 years.
 These rules only apply when an election to consider the plan an SDSP has been filed with the RDSP issuer by the holder of the RDSP and the issuer has notified ESDC of the election.

-A rule applies for withdrawals made from an RDSP after 2013.
+There is a rule that applies for withdrawals made from an RDSP after 2013.
 This rule replaces the 10 year repayment rule only for RDSP withdrawals.
-The former 10 year repayment rule will continue to apply where the RDSP is terminated or deregistered or the RDSP beneficiary dies.
+The former 10 year repayment rule will continue to apply when the RDSP is terminated, deregistered, or the RDSP beneficiary dies.

 This rule may change due to legislation.
 For the most updated information on the 10 year rule, contact the issuer of your RDSP or go to ESDC.